OpenLMIS/openlmis-referencedata/demo-data/README.md

     * srmanager2, srmanager4 - has this role for Family Planning & Essential Meds
     * srmanager1 - has this role for Family Planning
     * srmanager3 - has this role for Essential Meds
+    * divo1 - has this role for EPI at home facility
+    * divo2 - has this role for EPI at home facility
+    * rivo - has this role for EPI at home facility
+    * vsrmanager1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
 2. Store Manager
   * rights:
     * Requisition View